Other sections in Our Departments:

 As a multi-disciplinary department, we draw primarily on the disciplines of social psychology, sociology and philosophy.
 We research and teach within and across three main themes of organisation, work and technology.
 Empirical research has always been an important focus, conducted on the basis of strong theoretic foundations.

 By harnessing the power of research and academic insight, we are leading the debate on a range of global issues.
-Read our latest article from Professor Niall Hayes "Islands of Opportunity", exploring whether there is a high-tech way to tackle isolation and loneliness.
+Read our latest article by Dr Alison Stowell, examining the "circular economy".
 Discover how we are engaging with organisations by visiting For Business.

 Our undergraduate, Masters and PhD courses provide a balance of theory and practice, where you will benefit from being taught by some of the leading thinkers in the field.